-- It must be proved that the at-fault driver owed the injured party a duty.
+- It must be proven that the at-fault driver owed the injured party a duty.
 All drivers have a duty to drive sensibly to protect other motorists.

-- It must be proved that the duty was breached.
+- It must be proven that the duty was breached.
 Failure to yield the right of way is a breach of sensible driving.

-- It must be proved that the actions of the at-fault driver caused the plaintiffs injuries.
+- It must be proven that the actions of the at-fault driver caused the plaintiff’s injuries.